StuartMVG/userStory/README.md

 # userStory

-Udemy - Start at Section 3:30 at 8:38
+Udemy - Start at Section 3:31

+##Problems
+Problem in authService.js old code is still there and needs to be compared.
+Application is working now.

+##Fixed
 Problem started in Udemy Class Section 3:25.
 The Angular script tag https://cdnjs.cloudflare.com/ajax/libs/angular.js/1.5.3/angular-route.min.js seems to be the problem.
 However I did find a typo in mainCtrl with vm.loggedIn (was vm.loggerIn).
 Error message: